HomeUpdated to 2025 tax year

 Newcomers become entitled to payments starting with the first payment month in which they are resident on the 1st of that month.

-The payment months for the GST/HST credit and the Carbon Rebate are January, April, July and October.
+The payment months for the GST/HST credit are January, April, July and October.
 The payment month for the Trillium Ontario Sales Tax Credit is July or else monthly.

-For example, if a newcomer begins residing in Canada in the middle of February 2024, they are eligible to GST/HST and carbon rebate payments in April 2024 and an Ontario Sales Tax Credit in March or July 2024.
+For example, if a newcomer begins residing in Canada in the middle of February 2025, they are eligible to GST/HST payments starting April 2025 and the Ontario Sales Tax Credits starting March or July 2025.

 What if the newcomer does not have a SIN?